ohitz/check_lsyncd/README.md

 ### Icinga2 configuration

-Copy `check_lsyncd.icinga2.conf` to the icinga2 zone and define a new service for all Linux hosts with `vars.lsyncd`, for example:
+Define a new service for all Linux hosts with `vars.lsyncd`, for example:

 ```
 apply Service "Lsyncd status" {